satansdeer/satansdeer.github.com/content/legacy-posts/react-dev-tools/index.md

 ![highlight updates](/highlight_updates.png)

 It will start visualizing components that got re-rendered.
 Depending on the frequency of updates, a different color is used.
-Blue shows infrequent updates, ranging to green, yellow, and red for components that update frequently.
+Blue shows infrequent updates, ranging to green, yellow, and red for components that update .

 ## Console Features